akj0811/Competitive-Programming/README.md

 ## Competition

-So, we have planned a competition for you right after your midsems.
+So, we have planned a competition for you next week.
 The structure for the contest is that you will be given two days i.e. 48 hours for solving a set of 10 problems on a platform hosted on our IITB Gymkhana Server.
 These problems would be arranged in order of difficulty.
 The problems would be simple programming exercises with a few tougher ones for the people who are interested.

 The tentative structure would be -